 Welcome to the eighth day of Advent.
-How is your inner candle?
+How is your inner candle on this Something More Sundays Week 2?
 Burning brightly I hope.

 Today I have a REALLY good story for you.

 There was once a time when I was hungry.

 The Fashionista was a wee babe.
 My main mode of transportation was a bicycle.
 I was married to an airman at the time and he was often away in places like Korea and such.